Skip to contentSkip to main navigationSkip to local navigation

 Community Participants

-Community participants are welcome to attend the summer Program.
+Community participants are welcome to attend the Summer Program.
 Spots are limited and available on a first-come, first-served basis.
 You are not required to take any course.

 A $500 contribution to the San Mateo County Community College District’s study abroad scholarship fund is required for the community participants.
 This is the same practice as other Community Travel Programs offered by SMCCCD Study Abroad.
 You may pay it separately at the SMCCCD Foundation webpage after you apply for the program.